Mogli12/VehicleControlAddon/README.md

 * Error: mogliBase30Request received invalid NodeObject
 This error happens in MultiPlayer only.
 It happens if there is another mod with incorrect client-server communication.
 If the number of information processesd on client and server does not match, then all subsequent mods get shifted and incorrected data.
 You might ignore this error message if there are no other problems.

+It seems that many players have problems with thier inpubBindings.
+Just look at issues #470, #468, # 464, ...
+I think this is a general problem in the handling of input bindings in FS19.
+Please try to delete your inputBinding.xml.

 ## How to download?